MobilityData/gtfs-validator/docs/BRANCHING.md

             - Commit F is tagged as the maintenance release and the maintenance release is built from there.
     - If a merge on the master branch cannot be included in the maintenance release (See for example commit I) then we have no choice but to create a maintenance branch
         - Create a maintenance branch stemming from the last commit of master that can go in the maintenance release.
 Commit F in our example.
+          - This branch becomes a long-lived branch that can be used for further maintenance releases and should be protected from deletion.
+          - This branch should require pull request do add commits to it.
         - After that, master cannot be merged into the maintenance branch, since it would introduce undesirable commits.
         - Also create a hotfix branch stemming from the same commit (commit F in our example)
         - Once fixed, merge the hotfix branch into the maintenance branch.
 This creates commit K, that should be tagged and used for the maintenance release.
         - Also merge the maintenance branch into master.
             - Do not delete the maintenance branch.
-It becomes a long-lived branch that can be used for further maintenance releases.
+It can be used for further maintenance releases.
             - Merging into master creates commit L in the diagram.
 Note that at this point there could be conflicts so it becomes important to merge carefully.